nodejitsu/handbook/chapters/Deploying_Applications.md

 <a name="Deploying_Applications"></a>
 # Deploying Applications

-There are a few options for how you can deploy your Application to Nodejitsu.

 ## Deploying from the Samurai web admin

 The Samurai web admin is an easy to use web-site where you can manage and deploy your Node.js applications.
 Simply visit [http://www.nodejitsu.com](http://www.nodejitsu.com) and sign-in.
 You'll be taken directly to the Samurai web admin interface.